IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 ```
 rosservice call /hdl_graph_slam/save_map "resolution: 0.05 destination: '/full_path_directory/map.pcd'"
 ```
-This map can be launched during runtime alongside hdl people tracking and used for all 3D LiDAR purposes.
+This map can be launched during runtime alongside hdl people tracking and used for all 3D purposes.
+We also recommend using this to assign coordinates to certain sections which can be used to transport goods autonomously using 2D navigation followed by a robotic arm placing the product(ie complete automation).
+This might also require a camera sensor to recognize the object but that it far beyond the scope of the PS so it might be added if we feel like revisiting this.

 **TO RUN AMCL(MORE ACCURATE...
 DOESN'T SUPPORT 3D UNLESS RUN ALONGSIDE BASE STACK)**